reyemtm/tilequery/README.md

 | 17   | 0\.06828433432238892  |
 | 18   | 0\.034727085753166215 |

 Keep in mind the margin of error per zoom level.
-The table above shows the margin of error for points queried starting at zoom level 4 compared to the original GeoJSON.
+The table above shows the margin of error for 40 points queried using tilequery starting at zoom level 4 compared to the original GeoJSON.
 Tiles were created with geojson-vt using default settings and errors were checked using Turf JS.